philipmorrisintl/RPackUtils/README.md

 (...)
 ```

-The parsed content is then compared with both *BLACKLISTED* and
+The parsed content is then compared with the *BLACKLISTED*, *RESTRICTED*
-*RESTRICTED* licenses lists for the checking.
+adn *ALLOWED* licenses lists for the checking.

 Should you need to enable this feature and customize the license classes,
 you will need to change the *license.py* file in the source code since we